Portland

 Electric School Bus Goal

-Portland does not have an electric school bus goal.
+Neither the City of Portland nor the local school district have set an electric school bus goal.

 Portland General Electric (PGE), an investor-owned utility (IOU), is the primary electric utility serving the City of Portland.
 Northwest Natural Gas (NW Natural), an IOU, is the primary natural gas utility serving the city of Portland.
 All gas and electric utility ratepayer-funded energy efficiency programs available to the City of Portland are run through the Energy Trust of Oregon.
-The utilities partner with the city to increase participation in the efficiency programs.
-The State of Oregon requires spending and savings targets for its utilities through an EERS and efficiency requirements in utility IRPs.
 To learn more about the state requirements for electric and gas efficiency, please visit the Oregon page of the State Database.

 The Portland Water Bureau, a municipally-run utility, provides drinking water to the City of Portland.
 The Portland Environmental Services Bureau provides both wastewater treatment and stormwater management services.